What Is My Home Worth? How to Use Free Automated Valuation Models

 Bates describes one such example: “In non-disclosure states, such as Utah, [AVMs] lack actual data from the sale of a house, including the sales price.
 We’ve also seen these estimates significantly undervalue homes because the public record often doesn’t include the basement square footage in its property information.”

-- Specific factors about the home’s location
+- Certain factors about the home’s location

 - Access to nearby public transportation